-The above statement will take 4th element from the 3rd row of the array.
-You can verify it in the above diagram.
-Let us check below program where we have used nested loop to handle a two dimensional array:
+The above statement will take the 4th element from the 3rd row of the array.
+You can verify it in the above figure.
+Let us check the following program where we have used a nested loop to handle a two-dimensional array: